bfbarry/visual-shell/README.md

 - h5, csv handler
 - right click context menu
 - bookmarks
+- 'workflows' kind of like aliases but more temporary
+    - eg., checking ls -la | grep thing of directory
+    - keep this in sidebar
+    - or just common files/dirs visited
+- expandable cli zones
 - make micro python 'shell' scripts (have all os and path modules pre imported) in the terminal, runs as child_process
     - could just create a directory specifically for these scripts, and open it directly with vs code!
 - other figma stuff